top of page

 • Classes on Buddhism and Zen practice.

-• Half-day, weekend, and eventually week long retreats.
+• Half-day, weekend, and week long retreats.

 Current Leadership